 Sugary drinks are a hot topic at the moment, but what role do they play in weight gain, overweight and obesity?
-Susannah Brown, a senior scientist at World Cancer Research Fund, explains some of the latest research and shares her tips for alternative thirst-quenchers.
+Susannah Brown, our Head of Research Evidence and Interpretation at World Cancer Research Fund, explains some of the latest research and shares her tips for alternative thirst-quenchers.

 Sugar and obesity.
 Two words found in many news stories in the UK this year.
 In January, the NHS announced that it was banning the sale of sugary drinks in hospitals.
 The UK-wide sugar tax on soft drinks came into effect in April.
 And in July and August came reports of a record high number of children with severe obesity and a ‘shocking’ rise in type 2 diabetes in children.

 At World Cancer Research Fund, we know there’s a link between these things.
 Some soft drinks contain sugar, consuming too much sugar can cause us to become overweight or obese, and being overweight or obese is a known cause of 12 different types of cancer.
 Sugary drinks are often consumed alongside other unhealthy foods, and if you’re drinking sugary drinks at mealtimes, the total calorie content of the meal can rocket up.
 The energy content of sugary drinks is often described as empty calories – calories which don’t provide any additional nutritional benefit (in the form of other macro- or micronutrients) alongside the energy.
 Consuming more calories than we burn off knocks us out of energy balance and, over the long term, leads to weight gain, and unfortunately it’s much easier to consume calories than it is to exercise them off.

 There’s actually some more complex mechanisms at play in our bodies when we drink sugary drinks, compared with when we eat sugary foods.
 Calories from food are more satiating – they make us feel fuller – than calories from liquids.
 If our bodies aren’t recognising these calories, it’s much easier to consume more than we need.